What does the Floral Emblem mean?

 The cities colours are Gold and Violet which are represented by the colours of its adoption of the Wattle Acacia pycantha and Violet as its Floral Emblem.
 In choosing Acacia pycnantha and the exotic Viola both plants are foreign to the area as are many of the people who live there and are symbolic of the councils colours of Gold and Purple.

-Maybe my council; The Clarence Valley City council, which is steeped in history coupled with the alien Jacaranda can take a more positive view of the environment.
-By adding a contrasting tree it could proudly be displayed and extend the Jacaranda Festival with its purples by adding white, red or yellow.
+Maybe my council; The Clarence Valley City council, which is steeped in history coupled with the alien Jacaranda can take a more positive view of the environment, by adding a contrasting tree it could proudly be displayed and extend the Jacaranda Festival with its purples by adding white, red or yellow.
 To adopt Brachychiton acerifolia for a strong red or red and yellow through Castanospermum australe or even Melaleuca viminalis.
-If the council wanted to continue with its colours of purple and white then the adoption of Melaleuca alternifolia with Viola betonicifolia makes real sense.
+If the council wanted to continue with its colours of purple and white then the adoption of Melaleuca alternifolia with Viola betonicifolia would make real sense.
 Jacksonia scoparia, which is also easy to cultivate adding a splash of yellow.

 With over 24,000 native plants to select from, over 20,000 endemic species and over 2,000 local natives species, there is no shortage to select.
 Still no one has had the imagination to view the humble mushrooms as a symbol of the people.
 Do not laugh.
 It has your attention.
 They would make a great conversation piece.

 Asero rubra is an attractive little stinker or Colus pusillus could take you for a lover of carrion role or catch your imagination!
-Then we would be the butt of many a jokes would not we.
+Then we would be the butt of many a joke would we not.
 Like being kept in the dark and fed nothing but, you know how it works with those little stinkers and carrion attractors who give the family a bad name.
-A Council with foresight could start a humour festival attracting a lot of fungis to town?
+A Council with foresight could start a humour festival attracting a lot of fun guys to town?

-Think of it Come visit the Clarence we have a lot of “fun guys” here and gals.
+Think of it Come visit the Clarence we have a lot of “fun guys”.

 Or why is the fungi going out with the toadstool?
 Because he couldn’t find a date.